 The good fat you’re probably not getting

-CLA is naturally occurring in food.
-It is mainly found in meat and dairy.
-The level of conjugated linoleic acid found in these foods greatly depends on the animal’s welfare, especially its feed.
-Grass fed animals will yield foods with much greater nutrient density, such as our Organic Whey Protein.
+The level of conjugated linoleic acid found in these foods greatly depends on several factors such as the animal’s welfare and especially it’s feed.
+Grass fed animals will yield foods with much greater nutrient density, such as in our Classic Whey Protein.
 In fact, the CLA content in grass fed cows compared to grain fed cows can be up to 5 times higher.
 Another point to bear in mind is that low-fat dairy will be very low in CLA, since the fats have been removed.
 Take note: low fat is not always a healthier option!*

-The average adult’s daily intake of CLA varies greatly depending on their diet.
+The average adult’s daily intake of CLA varies greatly depending on their diet, but the average intake in the US is about 151 mg per day for women and 212 mg for men.
 A diet low in grass-fed dairy and meat, such as a vegetarian or a vegan diet, is likely to lack in CLA.
 Because it is considered an essential fatty acid (i.e. your body does not produce it naturally) these diets will benefit the most from CLA supplementation.

 Slimline CLA: not all supplements are created equal